RainbowRobotics/cobot_docs/technical_docs/ui_connection_wifi.md

-### 2.1 IP Address Setting (Android OS Tablet UI)
+#### 2.1 IP Address Setting (Android OS Tablet UI)

 - We recommend using the router and robot 1:1.

 (1)	Connect the router directly to the control box as shown below. (recommended)

 ![missing](/technical_docs/common/ui_connection_wifi/ui5.png)
 <br>

 (2)	Connect the tablet to the Wi-Fi of the router.<br>(In this document, the router generates Wi-Fi named RB_SW_Team)

 ![missing](/technical_docs/common/ui_connection_wifi/ui6.png)
 <br>

 (3)	Press ‘Always connect’ for the message below.

 ![missing](/technical_docs/common/ui_connection_wifi/ui7.png)
 <br>

 (4)	Click the icons marked with a red box in the image below to check the Wi-Fi IP band.

 ![missing](/technical_docs/common/ui_connection_wifi/ui8.png)
 <br>

 (5)	In the example below, you can see that the router has assigned 192.168.0.4 as the address to the tablet.
 This means that address 4 has been assigned in the 192.168.0 band.

 ![missing](/technical_docs/common/ui_connection_wifi/ui9.png)

 ![missing](/technical_docs/common/ui_connection_wifi/ui10.png)
 <br>

 (6)	Connect the control box and tablet with a USB cable and go to ‘Setup > Socket/Serial’.

 ![missing](/technical_docs/common/ui_connection_wifi/ui11.png)
 <br>

-(7)	Modify IP/Netmask/Gateway to match the band and the netmask of the router.
-Set the IP address of the control box to an IP address in the same band except address 4.
-(In this case, the tablet is assigned address 4).
-The gateway uses address 1 in the same IP band.
+(7)	Modify IP/Netmask/Gateway to match the band and the netmask of the router. <br> Set the IP address of the control box to an IP address in the same band except address 4.
+(In this case, the tablet is assigned address 4).<br>The gateway uses address 1 in the same IP band.
-In this example, the ping test can be attempted by entering the tablet’s IP address.
-After few seconds, a test result pop-up will appear.
+In this example, the ping test can be attempted by entering the tablet’s IP address.<br> After few seconds, a test result pop-up will appear.

 ![missing](/technical_docs/common/ui_connection_wifi/ui12.png)
 <br>

-### 2.2 IP Address Setting (Windows OS PC UI)
+#### 2.2 IP Address Setting (Windows OS PC UI)

 - Direct connection between PC and control box is used as an example.

 (1)	Connect the router directly to the control box as shown below. (recommended)

 ![missing](/technical_docs/common/ui_connection_wifi/ui13.png)
 <br>

 (2)	Connect the PC to the Wi-Fi of the router.
 Press ‘Properties’.

 <br>(In this document, the router generates Wi-Fi named RB_SW_Team)
 ![missing](/technical_docs/common/ui_connection_wifi/ui14.png)
 <br>

 (3)	When the settings window opens, scroll down to the bottom and check the IPv4 address.
 <br>(In this case, confirm that address 5 in the 192.168.0 band has been assigned to the PC)

 ![missing](/technical_docs/common/ui_connection_wifi/ui15.png)
 <br>